Blakley/CodePunch/README.md

 # CodePunch
-A Code typing game for the C# Language.
+A Code typing Web App </br>
-The premise of this project was to create a standard typing game.
+The premise of this project was to create a standard typing game. </br>
-However, the excerpts that the user will type comes from solutions to popular coding-interview practice problems.
-All of which can be [found here.](https://leetcode.com/problemset/all/?listId=79h8rn6)
+However, the excerpts that the user will type comes from solutions to popular coding-interview practice problems. </br> All of which can be [found here.](https://leetcode.com/problemset/all/?listId=79h8rn6)
 The code editor we use comes from `codemirror` which you can read more about [here.](https://codemirror.net/)

 ## Demo <a href="https://blakley.github.io/CodePunch/"><strong>Play Here</strong></a>